Helping users save time finding recipes with AI tailored to their preferences and health needs.

 Problem:

-How can we provide visual cues to user that they can swap ingredients?
+How can we help users know that they can swap ingredients?
 [Skip to solution]

 Design goals: